Policy 3505 | Kimberly

 Coaches should not try to judge the severity of the injury themselves.
 Health care professionals have a number of methods that they can use to assess the severity of concussions.
 Coaches should record the following information, if possible, to help health care professionals in assessing the athlete after the injury:

-Athletes may not be returned to play or participate in any student athletic league or sport (except on an administrative basis, such as team manager), until and unless the athlete has been evaluated and is authorized to return to play or participate by a qualified health care professional who is trained in the evaluation and management of concussions, including a physician or physician’s assistant licensed under chapter 18, title 54, Idaho Code, an advanced practice nurse licensed under Idaho Code 54-1409, or a licensed health care professional trained in the evaluation and management of concussions who is supervised by a directing physician who is licensed under chapter 18, title 54, Idaho Code.
-Such authorization must be in writing and must be provided to the District prior to the student being returned to play.
+Athletes may not be returned to play or participate in any student athletic league or sport, until and unless the athlete has been evaluated and is authorized to return to play or participate by a qualified health care professional who is trained in the evaluation and management of concussions, including a physician or physician’s assistant licensed under chapter 18, title 54, Idaho Code, an advanced practice nurse licensed under Idaho Code 54-1409, or a licensed health care professional trained in the evaluation and management of concussions who is supervised by a directing physician who is licensed under chapter 18, title 54, Idaho Code.
+Such authorization must be in writing, utilizing the Idaho High School Activities Association’s (IHSAA) Return to Play Medical Release Form, and must be provided to the District prior to the student being returned to play.
 If the authorization is signed by a licensed health care professional trained in the evaluation and management of concussions, such authorization must also be countersigned by the directing physician.
+Per the Centers for Disease Control and Prevention, The Return to Play Protocol begins after the Return to Learn Protocol has been completed.

 Title 54, Chapter 18 Idaho Code